Acute inflammatory demyelinating polyradiculoneuropathy

 Blood tests showed a serum creatine kinase level of 880 IU/L but otherwise were normal.
 Nerve conduction studies revealed decreased CMAP and SNAP amplitudes with normal conduction velocities.
 On needle examination of several proximal and distal muscles, there were motor unit potentials of increased amplitude and duration, without abnormal spontaneous activity.
 A blood sample sent for genetic testing demonstrated the presence of 43 CAG repeats within the androgen receptor gene (normal: 11 to 36), confirming the diagnosis of Kennedy disease.

-Surprisingly, in a study of transgenic mice, overexpression of wild type androgen receptor solely in skeletal muscles, and not in motor neurons, resulted in a Kennedy disease phenotype (60).
-Cortes and colleagues developed a mouse model of Kennedy disease and demonstrated that the muscle expression alone of mutant androgen receptor accounted for systemic and motor neuron disease phenotypes in spinal and bulbar muscular atrophy (12).
-In a clinical trial, 6 of 8 Kennedy disease patients showed myogenic changes in their muscle biopsy, and all patients were found to have higher plasma CK levels than expected in degenerative diseases.
-Both neurogenic and myopathic changes were also observed in female carriers (78).
-These findings challenge the notion that the symptoms of Kennedy disease are caused exclusively by expression of polyglutamine-expanded androgen receptor in motor and sensory neurons and indicate a key role for muscle fiber pathology to clinical expression of disease (72).
+Surprisingly, in a study of transgenic mice, overexpression of wild type androgen receptor solely in skeletal muscles, and not in motor neurons, resulted in a Kennedy disease phenotype (63).
+Cortes and colleagues developed a mouse model of Kennedy disease and demonstrated that the muscle expression alone of mutant androgen receptor accounted for systemic and motor neuron disease phenotypes in spinal and bulbar muscular atrophy (13).
+In a clinical trial, six of eight patients with Kennedy disease showed myogenic changes in their muscle biopsy, and all patients were found to have higher plasma CK levels than expected in degenerative diseases.
+Both neurogenic and myopathic changes were also observed in female carriers by biopsy (82), though only neurogenic changes were observed by needle EMG and myopathic changes were absent in another study (92).
+These findings challenge the notion that the symptoms of Kennedy disease are caused exclusively by expression of polyglutamine-expanded androgen receptor in motor and sensory neurons and indicate a key role for muscle fiber pathology to clinical expression of disease (76).

 Amyotrophic lateral sclerosis is perhaps the most common misdiagnosis.
-In one study, 2% of patients initially diagnosed with amyotrophic lateral sclerosis and being followed in amyotrophic lateral sclerosis clinics were found to have a molecular diagnosis of Kennedy disease (65).
-Another study found that 13% (6 of 47) of Kennedy disease patients received an initial misdiagnosis of amyotrophic lateral sclerosis, and 32% (15 of 47) overall received an initial misdiagnosis (73).
-In amyotrophic lateral sclerosis, both upper and lower motor neuron involvement is typically found, whereas in Kennedy disease, only lower motor neuron involvement is clinically seen (88).
-Unlike in amyotrophic lateral sclerosis, sensory nerve conduction studies are usually abnormal in Kennedy disease, even in the absence of sensory symptoms (26).
+In one study, 2% of patients initially diagnosed with amyotrophic lateral sclerosis and being followed in amyotrophic lateral sclerosis clinics were found to have a molecular diagnosis of Kennedy disease (68).
+Another study found that 13% (6 of 47) of patients with Kennedy disease received an initial misdiagnosis of amyotrophic lateral sclerosis, and 32% (15 of 47) overall received an initial misdiagnosis (77).
+In amyotrophic lateral sclerosis, both upper and lower motor neuron involvement is typically found, whereas in Kennedy disease, only lower motor neuron involvement is clinically seen (94).
+Unlike in amyotrophic lateral sclerosis, sensory nerve conduction studies are usually abnormal in Kennedy disease, even in the absence of sensory symptoms (27).
 Progression of disease is faster and life span is shortened in amyotrophic lateral sclerosis compared with Kennedy disease.

 Kennedy disease can also be mistaken for other disorders causing lower motor-neuron weakness, particularly those presenting with predominantly proximal weakness.
 The clinical phenotype of limb-girdle muscular dystrophies or inflammatory, endocrine, or toxic myopathies may resemble Kennedy disease.
 Patients with fascioscapulohumeral muscular dystrophy have slowly progressive facial and limb weakness, but inheritance is autosomal dominant, and androgen insensitivity does not occur.
 Patients with oculopharyngeal muscular dystrophy present with bulbar weakness but can be largely distinguished by the presence of symptomatic ocular findings not seen in Kennedy disease.
 The common occurrence of elevated serum CK values in patients with Kennedy disease may further prompt an initial misdiagnosis of myopathy.